Things to remember about light and lumens

 The amount of light that you get depends of your source

-To visualize how much light a product provides, it is essential to understand how much the amount of lumen actually is.
+To visualize how much light a product provides, it is essential to understand what the amount of lumens corresponds to.
 On the chart you can see common known objects and how much light they emit measured in lumen.

 Use these common known objects as a reference to how much light you need.
 Be aware that many manufactors promise a higher lumen output than the product actually can deliver.
 It is a good idea to look after the Light Curve on the given product.
-If it is not available, we recommend you to contact and ask the manufactorer, to be sure that the product suits your needs.
+If it is not available, we recommend you to contact and ask the manufactorer.